openframeworks/ofSite/_documentation/types/ofColor_.markdown

 ~~~~

-warning:The alpha value _should not_ be packed in the hexColor and
+Warning: The alpha value _should not_ be packed in the hexColor and
     must be specified separately.

 Parameters:
 hexColor An RGB color in hexadecimal form.